ibm-cloud-docs/sap/sap-terraform-background-hana-standalone-vsi.md

 The solution that is presented in this how-to guide is the automated deployment of a single host with SAP HANA stand-alone VSI on Red Hat Enterprise Linux 7.6 for SAP Applications.

 Database instance (DB) - To assist your project's planning phase, more design considerations are provided at SAP AnyDB – HANA database with {{site.data.keyword.cloud_notm}} for SAP.
-For more information, see [AnyDB - SAP HANA](/docs/sap?topic=sap-anydb-hana-db) and [Infrastructure certified by SAP](/docs/sap?topic=sap-iaas-offerings).
+For more information, see [AnyDB - SAP HANA](/docs/sap?topic=sap-anydb-hana-db) and [Infrastructure certified for SAP](/docs/sap?topic=sap-iaas-offerings).
-A dedicated reference architecture about this AnyDB SAP HANA on IBM VPC cloud can be found on [AnyDB - HANA Database](/docs/sap?topic=sap-anydb-hana-db).
+A dedicated reference architecture about this AnyDB SAP HANA on {{site.data.keyword.cloud_notm}} VPC cloud can be found on [AnyDB - HANA Database](/docs/sap?topic=sap-anydb-hana-db).

 SAP HANA installation media that are used for this deployment is the default one for SAP HANA, platform edition 2.0 SPS05.
 The media is available at SAP Support Portal in the INSTALLATION AND UPGRADE area and it must be provided manually in the input parameter file.